DSD-DBS/capella-dockerimages/docs/docs/ci-templates/gitlab/image-builder.md

 # Image builder

-The image builder template builds all images supported by this repository and pushes them to any Docker registry.
+The image builder template builds all images supported by this repository, executes our tests on each builded images, and pushes them to any Docker registry.
 We use it in our automated deployment environment for our [Collaboration project](https://github.com/DSD-DBS/capella-collab-manager).
 We have restricted internet access in our build environment, so the Gitlab CI is optimized for restricted network access.

 Please add the following section to your `.gitlab-ci.yml`: